 We slowly moved to higher ground, walking uphill and taking the occasional few steps.
-Suddenly there were only steps, going straight up, and it dawned on me that there was no wide staircase for climbing Sigiriya Rock, Sri Lanka – also known as the Lion Rock Fortress.
+Suddenly there were only steps, going straight up, and it dawned on me that there was no wide staircase for climbing up to the Sigiriya Rock Fortress in Sri Lanka – also known as the Lion Rock Fortress.
 Only these steps alongside the rock.

 Driving through the Matala District in Sri Lanka, an almost 200 meters high rock dominates the skyline.
 It's Sigiriya, also known as the Lion Rock because of the giant lion claws that function as an entry gate about halfway up the rock.

 An entry gate to what?
-Originally to the royal palace or the Sigiriya fort at the top of Sigiriya rock.
+Originally to the royal palace or the Sigiriya rock fortress at the top of Sigiriya rock.

 You can imagine he was worried about his brother seeking vengeance, but the battle didn't take place as quickly as you'd suspect.
 Kasyapa had eleven years to enjoy his palace with a view until his brother finally laid siege to the rock.
 Knowing he'd lost, Kasyapa committed suicide.
 Mogallana took to the throne and moved the capital back to Anuradapura.